Locally private online change point detection: Conclusions

 \section{Conclusions}

-In this paper, we studied a multivariate, nonparametric regression, online, privatised change point detection problem.
-The method we proposed is shown to be minimax rate-optimal in terms of its detection delay, with a theory-guided tuning parameter.
+We studied a multivariate, nonparametric regression, online, privatised change point detection problem.
+The method we proposed is shown to be minimax optimal in terms of its detection delay, with a theory-guided tuning parameter.
 As a benchmark result, we have also provided its counterpart for non-private data.
 The comparisons enable us to understand the cost of maintaining privacy.

-In addition to the main results in the paper, in \Cref{sec-uni}, we investigate an online univariate mean change point detection problem with privatised data. \Cref{sec-uni} is self-contained.
+In addition to the main results in the paper, in \Cref{sec-appen-uni} we investigate an online univariate mean change point detection problem with privatised data.
 It includes a minimax lower bound on the detection delay and a polynomial-time algorithm which provides a matching upper bound, saving for a logarithmic factor.
-The framework we set up in \Cref{sec-uni} serves as a blueprint to study private online change detection with more complex data types.
+The framework we set up in \Cref{sec-appen-uni} serves as a blueprint to study private online change detection with more complex data types.

-Comparing the results in \Cref{sec-uni} to those in the non-private setting \citep[e.g.][]{yu2020note} and comparing these differences with those we examined at the end of \Cref{sec-nonprivate-theory}, one can see that we pay different costs for privacy in different data types.
+Comparing the results in \Cref{sec-appen-uni} to those in the non-private setting \citep[e.g.][]{yu2020note} and comparing these differences with those we examined at the end of \Cref{sec-nonprivate-theory}, one can see that we pay different costs for privacy in different data types.
 This leads to our future work, studying private change point detection in high-dimensional, functional or other nonparametric data, and understanding the tradeoff between accuracy and privacy in these more challenging situations.

 Regarding the setup we have in this paper, it can be easily adjusted to allow for multiple change points.
 This is because, with large probability, our algorithm will not declare false alarms and will correctly detect a change point with a delay $\epsilon$ being a small fraction of $\Delta$.
 Therefore, provided that two consecutive change points are at least $\Delta$ apart, refreshing the algorithm whenever a change point is declared can enable us to detect multiple change points accurately.